paulfioravanti/paulfioravanti.github.io/_posts/2017-12-14-using-c-plus-plus-bitcoin-libraries-in-elixir.md

 ```

 Excellent!
 Now that we have Elixir and C++ talking to each other, it's time to
 actually get Elixir talking with Libbitcoin.
-Also, it's probably okay to
-remove the `c_src/` directory from the project if you haven't already.

 ## Working with Libbitcoin

-Looking at the code in `priv/addr.cpp.orig` (the original code from the book),
+Looking at the code in `c_src/addr.cpp.orig` (the original code from the book),
 it would seem that it performs two main actions:

 - Generate a public key from a private key